seanmorris/sm-gen/pages/deployment.md

 ## GitHub Pages

 Make sure to set the BASE_URL correctly.
 This is ESPECIALLY important if the site exists in a subdirectory on your domain.
-You can either set it in `.smgen-rc` or use an ENV var on the cli:
+You can either set it in `.smgen-rc` or use an ENV var on the CLI:

 ```bash
 BASE_URL=example.com/subdir smgen build
 ```

-Github pages can be handled in two ways: you can simply build to the docs/ directory and commit that, or you can use a CI workflow that builds with the correct BASE_URL automatically.
+GitHub Pages can be handled in two ways: you can simply build to the `docs/` directory and commit that, or you can use a CI workflow that builds with the correct `BASE_URL` automatically.

-### serving from docs/
+### Serving from docs/

 Enable GitHub Pages deployment from your branch in repository settings